 *Sintra Old Town: The town centre of Sintra is like a step back in time.
 Stroll the picturesque cobbled streets, admire the traditional house shops and have a bite to eat at one of the many cafes.
 The town centre of Sintra surrounds the National Palace

 So let’s find out the options on how to get to Sintra from Lisbon.

 Lisbon to Sintra by Train:

 The Lisbon Sintra train runs hourly from Rossio station in downtown Lisbon.
 The Rossio Lisbon station is a sight in itself.
-An amazing looking station opened in the 18th century and located just off Rossio square.
-Tickets can be purchased from the ticket booths or the automatic machines.
+An amazing looking station opened in the 18th century and located just off Rossio Square.
+Tickets can be purchased from the ticket booths or the automatic ticket machines.
 Rossio is the main hub for you to get from Lisbon to Sintra by train.